Cloudxtreme/lazyblog/README.md

 But it doesn't have to be that way.
 With Lazyblog, your site is viral-proof!
 Using our secret formula, we've created a way for your blog posts to withstand incredible load.
 Just check out the bechmarks at the bottom of this doc!

+Usage
+---

+Setting up a new "Lazyblog" is (almost) very simple.
+Just clone and compile the repo, and run `lazyblog -username="<your-username>" -password="<your-password>` to setup your site, then login with those same credentials at `/admin/login`.
+If you want to use this in development mode, you'll need to set the environment variable `LAZYBLOG_ENV=dev`, otherwise it will default to running on port 80.

+In the future, I _promise_ I'll make this much easier.

 Secret Formula
 ---